Total Pageviews

 A Cost Reduction Plan

-If you want to reduce the cost of bad managers, you need better managers.
+If you want to reduce the cost of managers who are unskilled in people-leadership, you need better managers.

 There are three major ways to improve the overall skill and effectiveness of leaders in your organization: